 One of the many fun things for me, about establishing this think tank—alongside folks like Jerome McGann, Steve Ramsay, Johanna Drucker, Geoffrey Rockwell, Andrea Laue, Worthy Martin, and a few others—was that I got to name it!
 Sometimes you do, if you’re the one building the website.
 (Or at least, you used to.)
 The name I suggested was the Speculative Computing Lab—SpecLab, for short.
 I was so enamored with the idea—the metaphor, really, of speculative computing—that it also became the title of my dissertation.
 Let me tell you why, and explain why I tell this story on a panel about the future of DH centers.

-It’s like if you design your systems, and here of course I’m branching out into thinking of social and intellectual systems as well (like, say, DH centers) in ways that foster a crazy-Hamlet level of churn, of diversity of thought, of conceptual experimentation, of introspective rumination, because you—as the system’s designer—have already had an Act 5 Hamlet-level realization: that [to quote] “the readiness is all.”
+It’s as if you’ve designed your systems—and here of course I’m branching out into social and intellectual systems as well—in ways that foster a mad-Hamlet level of churn, of diversity of thought, of conceptual experimentation, of introspective rumination, because you, as the system’s designer, have already had an Act 5-level realization: that [to quote] “the readiness is all.”
 (Sorry; if you invite a Lit scholar to your History shindig, this is what you’re going to get.)
-But my point is that speculative computing, if taken as a basic spirit or an ethos and a kind of practice, sets up the conditions for actionable creativity, and for responsive engagement with multiple possible futures.
+My point is that speculative computing, if taken as a basic spirit or an ethos and a kind of practice, sets up the conditions for actionable creativity, and for responsive engagement with multiple possible futures.

 I’ve felt a distinct shift in the future-orientation of DH as a community of practice, over the course of the past couple of years.
 Historians, literary scholars, archaeologists and classicists, paleographers and archivists, scholars of the material traces of human culture, all—we have not been generally recognized for our forward orientation toward future unknowns, so much as for looking back, toward our partially-knowable, shared, and vanishing past.
 But the founding and sustaining and continual renewal of a DH center is itself an active form of hope for the future.